-The Benefits of Physical Activity During Early Childhood Development
+The Benefits of Physical Activity for Kids During Early Childhood Development

 Any parent or caregiver will probably agree that letting a child run around and play throughout the day benefits everyone – and there is plenty of science that backs this up!
 Studies demonstrate time and time again that children who are more active on a daily basis tend to act out less and have an easier time focusing on important tasks including school work.